Billy Graham: Early life

 In 1937, Graham transferred to the Florida Bible Institute in Temple Terrace, Florida.
 While still a student, Graham preached his first sermon at Bostwick Baptist Church near Palatka, Florida.
 In his autobiography, Graham wrote of receiving his calling on the 18th green of the Temple Terrace Golf and Country Club, which was adjacent to the institute's campus.
 Reverend Billy Graham Memorial Park was later established on the Hillsborough River, directly east of the 18th green and across from where Graham often paddled a canoe to a small island in the river, where he would practice preaching to the birds, alligators, and cypress stumps.
 In 1939, Graham was ordained by a group of Southern Baptist clergy at Peniel Baptist Church in Palatka, Florida.
 In 1940, he graduated with a Bachelor of Theology degree.

 Graham then enrolled in Wheaton College in Wheaton, Illinois.
 During his time there, he decided to accept the Bible as the infallible word of God.
 Henrietta Mears of the First Presbyterian Church of Hollywood in California was instrumental in helping Graham wrestle with the issue.
 He settled it at Forest Home Christian Camp (now called Forest Home Ministries) southeast of the Big Bear Lake area in southern California.
 While attending Wheaton, Graham was invited to preach one Sunday in 1941 at the United Gospel Tabernacle church.
 After that, the congregation repeatedly asked Graham to preach at their church and later asked him to become the pastor of their church.
-After Graham prayed and sought advice from his friend Dr. Edman, Graham become their church's pastor.
+After Graham prayed and sought advice from his friend Dr. Edman, Graham became their church's pastor.

 In June 1943, Graham graduated from Wheaton College with a degree in anthropology.
 That same year, Robert Van Kampen, treasurer of the National Gideon Association, invited Graham to preach at Western Springs Baptist Church, and Graham accepted the opportunity on the spot.
 While there, his friend Torrey Johnson, pastor of the Midwest Bible Church in Chicago, told Graham that his radio program, Songs in the Night, was about to be canceled due to lack of funding.
 Consulting with the members of his church in Western Springs, Graham decided to take over Johnson's program with financial support from his congregation.
 Launching the new radio program on January 2, 1944, still called Songs in the Night, Graham recruited the bass-baritone George Beverly Shea as his director of radio ministry.